XiansAiPlatform/XiansAi.PublicDocs/docs/1-getting-started/2-first-agent.md

 ## Testing Your Setup

 !!!
 Important Note
-    If you get a warning about another user using the same agent/flow name, you should change the agent/flow name to something else.
+    If you get a warning about another user using the same agent, you should change the agent name to something else.

-    One tenant can have only one agent/flow with the same name.
+    One tenant can have only one agent with the same name.

     For example,
-    `News Reader Bot` is already taken, so you should use `News Reader Bot - xyz` or something like that.
+    `News Reader Agent` is already taken, so you should use `News Reader Agent - xyz` or something like that.

-    Similarly, `News Reader Agent` could be`News Reader Agent - xyz` or something like that.

 Run the application requesting to test the configuration: